Elastic Shape Analysis of Movement Data: Shape-based Functional Data Analysis

 A subset of GRF curves exhibited atypical vGRF or apGRF components, which posed challenges to aligning these curves with the rest of the data.
 Those GRFs were atypical in the sense that the vertical component lacked the two-peak structure expected of normal gait and appeared closer to unimodal, and/or the anterior-posterior component was close to zero and relatively flat.
 Examples of these atypical cases are highlighted in Figure~\ref{fig:atypicalcurves}, with representative atypical cases colored by walking speed and other curves in gray.
 Each panel in this row corresponds to one component of the original (unaligned) GRF curves.

 To address the lack of a common underlying structure, we registered the full dataset using the penalized elastic shape analysis procedure.
 By adjusting the elasticity parameter $\lambda$, we aligned the full set of GRF curves without distorting the shape of the atypical curves.
-To determine an appropriate $\lambda$, we computed warping functions iteratively over a grid of candidate values and visually examined the alignment results, focusing particularly on atypical curves.
+To determine an appropriate $\lambda$, we computed warping functions iteratively over a grid of candidate values and visually examined the alignment results, with particular attention to atypical cases.
 We refined the grid in regions where $\lambda$ values produced reasonable results, selecting values that avoided excessive smoothing of features in the atypical curves while still capturing meaningful phase variation.
 Over-alignment led to sharp corners forming a staircase-like pattern in the warping functions, indicating drastic stretching and compression of curves with differing underlying structures, such as unimodal curves.

-Based on this evaluation, we selected $\lambda=2$ as a reasonable balance between alignment and over-alignment.
-To illustrate this trade-off, Figure~\ref{fig:FRresults} compares results for three $\lambda$ values: the fully elastic case $\lambda=0$ in the top row, our selected $\lambda=2$ in the middle row, and a less elastic case $\lambda=4$ in the bottom row.
+Based on this evaluation, we selected $\lambda=2$ for mitigating the staircase effect without totally sacrificing alignment.
+To illustrate the alignment trade-off, Figure~\ref{fig:FRresults} compares results for three $\lambda$ values: the fully elastic case $\lambda=0$ in the top row, our selected $\lambda=2$ in the middle row, and a less elastic case $\lambda=4$ in the bottom row.
 Atypical cases are colored by speed, while other curves are shown in gray, as in Figure~\ref{fig:atypicalcurves}.
 The leftmost panels display the warping functions for each $\lambda$, where $\lambda=0$ results in sharp staircase-like patterns indicative of over-alignment, while $\lambda=4$ yields warping functions tightly clustered around the identity, suggesting insufficient alignment.
 The second through fourth columns show the aligned curves.
 Results for additional values of $\lambda$ can be found in Figure~{11} of the supplementary material.